MasterQ32/EinCompiler/types.md

 A reference can be allocated by a language-dependant mechanism.
 The type is denoted by `ref(base)` where `base` is the referenced type and exposes all subscripts and operators of the `base` type.

+References can take the special value `null` which marks that the reference does not contain any referenced data.
+Accessing a `null`-value will result in undefined behaviour.

 Assignments to a reference type from a value type will override the referenced value, assignments from a reference type to another reference type will change the referenced object.
 Assignments from a reference type to a non-reference value will behave the same as a non-referenced assignment.

 ## Enumeration Type